Two business professionals discussing and reviewing documents in an office setting, potentially evaluating business plans.

 1. Sell the whole company

-The simplest of the options available, ideal for those looking to sell to a private buyer and exit the company completely.
+The simplest of the options available, ideal for those looking to sell their business or sell a limited company to a private buyer and exit the company completely.

 2. Sell assets